Agasaworkshop/SerialPortMacros/README.md

 # SerialPortMacros
-This is a C# program used to read up to 4 configurable serial ports,log them and write to them, it is still a WIP but it does work quite a bit already.
+This is a C# program used to read up to 4 configurable serial ports,log them and write to them, it can also plot in real time multiple variables for each port.
 <img width="798" height="522" alt="image" src="https://github.com/user-attachments/assets/77848a25-0070-46ca-a038-75219a26d727" />